Tipster Who Cracked Cold Case Reveals Himself After 2 Decades: 'I Couldn't Carry It Any Further'

 Wilson confirmed that detectives spent very little time investigating him or Robert Williams.

 “They should have come,” said Wilson.
-“I should have been a prime suspect from the get-go.”READ MORE: Denver Sheriff Deputy Daniel Trujillo Dies From COVID Complications
+“I should have been a prime suspect from the get-go.”READ MORE: OVERNIGHT CLOSURE: 'Major' Rollover Crash Shuts Down Eastbound I-70 Through Glenwood Canyon

 According to an affidavit in the case, police investigators asked Robert Williams to provide a DNA sample but he refused.
 Investigators then moved on.